ashurbz/ashurbz/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently Intern at Coding Ninjas.
+- 🔭 I’m currently working at Publicis Sapient.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently working as React Developer.
 - 💬 Ask me about anything , Would love to answer them.✌
 - 📫 How to reach me: Any of the Social-Media Platform